 Blend your Beeswax with Palm Oil

 Note: Just be sure to find palm oil/shortening that is sustainably sourced (like this brand)!
-Much of the palm oil used today has been produced in a way that destroys rain forests.
+The production process for much of the palm oil used today destroys rain forests.

 How to Make Beeswax Candles